-The Fund may invest up to 20% of its assets in other foreign securities, including emerging markets securities.
+Under normal market conditions, the Fund may invest up to 40% of its assets in foreign securities, including emerging market securities.
 The Fund may invest without limit in obligations of supranational entities (e.g., the World Bank).
 Although certain securities purchased by the Fund may be issued by domestic companies incorporated outside of the United States, the Adviser does not consider these securities to be foreign if the issuer is included in the U.S. fixed-income indices published by Bloomberg.
+The Fund may also invest in derivatives, including swaps (including credit default swaps, in which one party agrees to make periodic payments to a counterparty in exchange for the right to receive a payment in the event of a default of the underlying reference security), purchasing or selling options or futures contracts to manage interest rate and credit risk.